jameshaydon/smproc/README.md

     cap : Mor [Down a, Up a] []

-With these we can already produce a non-trivial composite process:
+With these we can already produce a non-trivial composite process (See `Examples.idr`):

     myProc: Mor [Down Int] []
     myProc =     downIntWire + cap